-A risk factor is anything that affects your chance of getting a disease such as cancer.
+A risk factor is anything that raises your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-Some risk factors, like smoking and too much sun exposure, can be changed.
+Some risk factors, like smoking, weight, and sun exposure, can be controlled.
 Others, like your age or family history, can’t be changed.

-Having a risk factor for Merkel cell carcinoma (MCC), or even several risk factors, does not mean that you will get it.
+Having a risk factor for Merkel cell carcinoma (MCC), or even many risk factors, doesn't mean that you will get it.
 Most people with risk factors never get MCC, while others with this disease may have few or no known risk factors.

-There are a few known risk factors for MCC.
+These are some known risk factors for MCC:

-Evidence of the Merkel cell polyomavirus (MCV) can be found in the cells of most Merkel cell carcinomas.
-But MCV is a common virus.
-Most people are infected with MCV at some point (often before the age of 20), but the infection doesn’t cause symptoms, and it rarely leads to MCC.
+The Merkel cell polyomavirus (MCV) is found in the cancer cells of about 8 out of 10 people with MCC.
+MCV is a common virus.
+Most people are infected with it at some point (often as children).
+But the infection doesn’t cause symptoms, and it rarely leads to MCC.
 Because of this, there are no recommended screening tests or treatments for MCV infection.

 Exposure to ultraviolet (UV) rays is thought to be a major risk factor for most skin cancers, including MCC.
 UV rays damage the DNA inside skin cells.
-This can lead to skin cancer if this damage affects the DNA of genes that control skin cell growth.
+This can lead to skin cancer when this ongoing damage affects the DNA of genes that control skin cell growth.

-From tanning beds: Tanning beds are another source of UV rays for some people.
-MCC is an uncommon cancer, and no studies have looked for a link between MCC and tanning bed use.
-But it stands to reason that more exposure to UV rays might increase the risk.
+From tanning beds: Tanning beds are another source of UV rays.
+MCC is a rare cancer, and no studies have looked for a link between MCC and tanning bed use.
+But it stands to reason that more exposure to UV rays increases the risk.

-From psoriasis treatments: Some patients with psoriasis (a long-lasting inflammatory skin disease) are given medicines called psoralens along with UV light, which is known as PUVA treatments.
-This can increase the risk of developing MCC.
+From psoriasis treatments: Some patients with psoriasis (a long-lasting inflammatory skin disease) are given medicines called psoralens along with UV light treatments, this is known as PUVA treatments.
+This can increase the risk of MCC.

 To learn more about the effects of UV rays on the skin and what you can do to protect yourself and your loved ones, see Skin Cancer Prevention and Early Detection.

 The risk of MCC is much higher for whites than for African Americans or Hispanics.
-This is probably due to the protective effect of darker skin against the damaging effects of UV rays.
+Nearly all (more than 9 out of 10) MCCs are diagnosed in white people.
+This is probably because darker skin has a protective effect against the damaging effects of UV rays.

 The risk of MCC goes up as people get older.
-In fact, this cancer is very rare before the age of 50.
-The increased risk is probably related to skin damage caused by sun exposure over time and to the fact that people’s immune systems tend to become weaker as they get older.
+In fact, this cancer is very rare in people under the age of 50.
+About 8 out of 10 people with MCC are over age 70.
+The increased risk may be related to skin damage caused by sun exposure over time and the fact that people’s immune systems tend to become weaker as they get older.

 The immune system defends the body against germs such as viruses.
-It also seems to help the body fight some cancers of the skin and other organs.
-People with weakened immune systems (from certain diseases or medical treatments) are more likely to develop some types of skin cancer, including MCC.
+It also seems to help the body fight cancer.
+People with weakened immune systems (from certain diseases or medical treatments) are more likely to develop some types of cancer, including MCC.

-For example, people who get organ transplants usually are given drugs that weaken their immune system to help keep them from rejecting the new organ.
+For example, people who get organ transplants usually are given drugs that weaken (suppress) the immune system to help keep them from rejecting the new organ.
 This increases their risk of developing MCC.
-People with autoimmune diseases (such as lupus) sometimes take medicines that suppress the immune system, which might increase their risk.
+People with autoimmune diseases (like lupus) sometimes take medicines that suppress the immune system, which might increase their risk for other diseases.